Atsuyo64/ai-tournament/README.md

 - `YourGame::State` and `YourGame::Action` must implement `FromStr` and `ToString`
 - The agent must connect to the provided TCP port and handle communication over the stream
 - The agent's select_action call must complete before the action timeout, or it will be forcefully terminated.

+#### License

+Licensed under either of <a href="LICENSE-APACHE">Apache License, Version 2.0</a> or <a href="LICENSE-MIT">MIT license</a> at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.